thepoly/docs/Style Guide.md

 See [shuttle tracker](#shuttle-tracker).

 # C
-#### Campus Card
-The Campus Card (also called the RPI ID) is the official ID for RPI community members.
-It must be on you at all times to be prepared to be presented to any campus official at their behest.

-#### Campus Unisex Hair Salon
-Take your money and support a local business in Downtown Troy, I'll leave it at that.

 #### Capital District
 Use *Capital District* on all references.
 This refers to the area around Albany and is more urban-focused than [Capital Region](#capital-region).
 Use your best judgment when deciding between Region and District.